 NOTE: No scan is being performed at that time.
-When positioning the MR-CHIROD, the volunteer is resting comfortably on the MR scanner bed outside the magnet.
+When positioning the MR_CHIROD, the volunteer is resting comfortably on the MR scanner bed outside the magnet.
 The door to the magnet room may be open.

-Set up the control laptop in the MR control room (adjacent to scanner and support rooms), check and calibrate it.
+Set up the control laptop in the MR control room (adjacent to scanner and support rooms), confirm connection and set for patient force level.

 Turn on the laptop and start the data acquisition/analysis software.
 Connect the USB cable/repeater assembly to laptop.
 Turn on the MR scanner room projector.
 Connect the laptop video output port to the projector connector and set monitor to extend screen onto projector.
 Connect scanner USB HID trigger cable to the laptop to receive trigger signals from the scanner.